isaacgerg/matlabHyperspectralToolbox/README.md

 # MATLAB Hyperspectral Toolbox

+This toolbox was developed in support of "An Evaluation of Three Endmember Extraction Algorithms: ATGP, ICA-EEA, and VCA," https://etda.libraries.psu.edu/catalog/8265.

 **Update Feb 15, 2019**

 This software is no longer being maintained.
 The following are works containing parts of this toolbox: